Side-by-side comparison of a bridge plug and a packer downhole tool showing sealing elements and slips for oilfield well isolation applications

 Packers are classified as permanent (set once, not retrievable), retrievable (can be removed for well intervention), or hybrid (permanent/retrievable).
 Setting mechanisms include mechanical (tubing rotation or manipulation), hydraulic (pump pressure applied through tubing), and wireline (electrically set).

 Packer elements use elastomer compounds matched to well conditions: Nitrile (to 300°F), HNBR (to 350°F), Viton/FKM (to 400°F), and FFKM/Kalrez (to 450°F+).
 Element hardness typically uses a 90-70-90 Shore A combination for optimal sealing.
 Anti-extrusion metallic backup rings are required for high-pressure applications.
-For detailed packer type and selection references, see completion packers reference (external).
+For detailed packer type and selection references, see completion packers reference.

 Production packers isolate zones for selective production while maintaining tubing access for wireline or coiled tubing intervention.
 Thermal packers (such as the Maximus OIGA SpectraMax, rated 400°F+ continuous) are designed for SAGD and geothermal applications where sustained high temperatures degrade standard elastomers.